Bob Sweeney (ice hockey): Career

-Sweeney was born in Concord, Massachusetts, but grew up in Boxborough, Massachusetts.
+Sweeney was born at Emerson Hospital in Concord, Massachusetts, but grew up in Boxborough, Massachusetts.
 As a youth, he played in the 1976 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Assabet Valley.
-He was drafted out of high school by the Boston Bruins in the 1982 NHL Entry Draft, and went on to play four years at Boston College.
+He was drafted out of high school by the Boston Bruins in the 1982 NHL entry draft, and went on to play four years at Boston College.
 He made his NHL debut in the 1986–87 season, but spent most of the year with the Bruins' AHL affiliate the Moncton Golden Flames.
 The 1987–88 season was Sweeney's first full year, a season where Boston traveled to the Stanley Cup Finals only to be swept by the Edmonton Oilers.

 Following six seasons with Boston, Sweeney was claimed off waivers by the Buffalo Sabres in 1992 and then by the New York Islanders in the 1995 NHL Waiver Draft.
 After being traded to the Calgary Flames during the 1995–96 season, Sweeney retired from the NHL.
 He spent the next season in the IHL before traveling across the Atlantic to play in the Deutsche Eishockey Liga from 1997 until 2001.
 He is currently the executive director of the Boston Bruins Foundation.